-Our business depends on the successful clinical development, regulatory approval, and commercialization of sofpironium bromide.
+Our business depends on the successful financing, clinical development, regulatory approval, and commercialization of sofpironium bromide.

-The success of our business, including our prospective ability to finance our operations and generate revenue, primarily depends on the successful development, regulatory approval, and commercialization of sofpironium bromide, at least in the United States.
-The clinical and commercial success of sofpironium bromide depends on a number of factors, including but not limited to the following:
+The successful development, regulatory approval, and commercialization of sofpironium bromide requires significant additional financing and depends on a number of factors, including but not limited to the following:

-- timely and successful completion of Phase 3 clinical trials in the United States not yet initiated, which may be significantly slower, particularly in light of the Bodor Complaint, or costlier than we currently anticipate and/or produce results that do not achieve the endpoints of the trials or which are ultimately deemed not to be clinically meaningful; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials beyond those currently planned to support the approval and commercialization of sofpironium bromide; - achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our and their contractual obligations and with all regulatory and legal requirements applicable to sofpironium bromide; - ability of third parties with which we contract to manufacture consistently adequate clinical trial and commercial supplies of sofpironium bromide, to remain in good standing with regulatory agencies and to develop, validate and maintain or supervise commercially viable manufacturing processes that are compliant with FDAregulated Current Good Manufacturing Practices, or cGMPs, and the product's package insert; - a continued acceptable safety profile during clinical development and following approval of sofpironium bromide: - ability to obtain favorable labeling for sofpironium bromide through regulators that allows for successful commercialization, given the drug may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - ability to commercialize sofpironium bromide successfully in the United States and internationally, if approved for marketing, sale and distribution in such countries and territories, whether alone or in collaboration with Kaken or others; - acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety, and efficacy of sofpironium bromide, if approved, including relative to alternative and competing treatments and the next best standard of care; - existence of a regulatory and legal environment conducive to the success of sofpironium bromide; - ability to price sofpironium bromide to recover our development costs and generate a satisfactory profit margin; and - our ability and our partners' ability to establish and enforce intellectual property rights in and to sofpironium bromide, including but not limited to patents and licenses.
+- timely and successful completion of Phase 3 clinical trials in the United States not yet initiated, which may be significantly costlier than we currently anticipate and/or produce results that do not achieve the endpoints of the trials or which are ultimately deemed not to be clinically meaningful; - whether we are required by the FDA or similar foreign regulatory agencies to conduct additional clinical trials beyond those currently planned to support the approval and commercialization of sofpironium bromide;

+- achieving and maintaining, and, where applicable, ensuring that our third-party contractors achieve and maintain, compliance with our and their contractual obligations and with all regulatory and legal requirements applicable to sofpironium bromide; - ability of third parties with which we contract to manufacture consistently adequate clinical trial and commercial supplies of sofpironium bromide, to remain in good standing with regulatory agencies and to develop, validate and maintain or supervise commercially viable manufacturing processes that are compliant with FDAregulated Current Good Manufacturing Practices, ("cGMPs"), and the product's package insert; - a continued acceptable safety profile during clinical development and following approval of sofpironium bromide; - ability to obtain favorable labeling for sofpironium bromide through regulators that allows for successful commercialization, given the drug may be marketed only to the extent approved by these regulatory authorities (unlike with most other industries); - ability to commercialize sofpironium bromide successfully in the United States and internationally, if approved for marketing, sale and distribution in such countries and territories, whether alone or in collaboration with Kaken or others; - acceptance by physicians, insurers and payors, and patients of the quality, benefits, safety, and efficacy of sofpironium bromide, if approved, including relative to alternative and competing treatments and the next best standard of care; - existence of a regulatory and legal environment conducive to the success of sofpironium bromide; - ability to price sofpironium bromide to recover our development costs and generate a satisfactory profit margin; and - our ability and our partners' ability to establish and enforce intellectual property rights in and to sofpironium bromide, including but not limited to patents and licenses.